Birational geometry of Calabi-Yau pairs and 3-dimensional Cremona transformations: Introduction

 \subsection{Calabi-Yau pairs}

 \begin{Definition} A \emph{Calabi--Yau (CY) pair} is a pair $(X,D)$ consisting of a normal projective variety $X$ and an effective integral Weil divisor $D$ on $X$ such that $K_X+D$ is linearly equivalent to $0$.
+(In particular, $K_X+D$ is Cartier.)
 There exists a top degree rational differential form $\omega=\omega_{X,D}$ on $X$, unique up to multiplication by a nonzero constant, such that $D+\divisor_X \omega =0$.
 With a slight abuse of language, we call $\omega$ the \emph{volume form} of the CY pair $(X,D)$.

 Let $(X,D_X)$ and $(Y, D_Y)$ be CY pairs, with associated volume forms $\omega_{X,D_X}$ and $\omega_{Y,D_Y}$.
 A birational map $\varphi \colon X \dasharrow Y$ is \emph{volume preserving} if there exists a nonzero constant $\lambda \in \CC^\times$ such that